HC Wainwright & Co. Reiterates Cabaletta Bio (CABA) Buy Recommendation

 AOFAX - Alger Small Cap Focus Fund holds 2,167K shares representing 6.91% ownership of the company.

-Cormorant Asset Management holds 1,972K shares representing 6.29% ownership of the company.
-In it's prior filing, the firm reported owning 1,154K shares, representing an increase of 41.45%.
-The firm increased its portfolio allocation in CABA by 2,228.13% over the last quarter.
+VR Adviser holds 1,973K shares representing 6.30% ownership of the company.
+In it's prior filing, the firm reported owning 1,895K shares, representing an increase of 3.95%.
+The firm increased its portfolio allocation in CABA by 7.88% over the last quarter.

 Cabaletta Bio Background Information